Jinzhousaurus

 Jinzhousaurus is a genus of hadrosauroid dinosaur of the Early Cretaceous of China.
 The type species is Jinzhousaurus yangi.
 The generic name refers to the town Jinzhou.
-The specific name honours Yang Zhongjian as the founder of Chinese paleontology.
+The specific name honours Yang Zhongjian is the founder of Chinese paleontology.
 It was first described by Wang Xiao-lin and Xu Xing in 2001.

 Discovery

 Its fossil, holotype IVPP V12691, was found near Baicaigou in Yixian County in the Dawangzhangzi Beds of the Yixian Formation in Liaoning, China, having an oldest determinable age of 122 million years, during the early Aptian stage of the early Cretaceous Period.
 It consists of a nearly complete skeleton, compressed on a slab.

 Description

 Jinzhousaurus has a length of about 7 metres (23 ft) and its skull is about half a metre long.
 Its snout was elongated with large nares and lacking an antorbital fenestra.
 The back of the skull was uncommonly wide with a small crest on top.
 The dentary of the lower jaw has at least seventeen tooth positions.